 View from Cascade Head

-- Moderate (from lower trailhead)
+Moderate (from lower trailhead)

-- 4.2 miles round trip
+4.2 miles round trip

-- 1200 feet elevation gain
+1200 feet elevation gain

 If you’d prefer a less crowded, more challenging hike at Cascade Head, instead try the Oregon Coast Trail through the inland rainforest.
-To find this path from the junction of Highways 101 and 18 (just north of Lincoln City) drive 1 mile north on Highway 101, turn left at Three Rocks Road, and immediately park by a trail sign on the right.
+To find this path from the junction of Highways 101 and 18 (just north of Lincoln City) drive 1 mile north on Highway 101, turn left at Three Rocks Road, and immediately park by a sign for the Rainforest Trail on the right.
 The path switchbacks uphill through a forest of big Sitka spruces with pink salmonberry, red thimbleberry, and clusters of red elderberry in summer.
 In spring look for white trilliums, oxalis, and wild lily-of-the-valley.
 Much of the trail follows ancient roadbeds, regrown with alder.
 Expect a few muddy spots and some distant highway noise.

 This portion of the Oregon Coast Trail is entirely within the Cascade Head Experimental Forest, where logging-oriented research has cut many of the area’s old-growth trees.
 A stately grove of 6-foot-thick Sitka spruce remains in a hidden glen where springs feed the headwaters of Calkins Creek, 2.9 miles along the trail.
 A boardwalk crosses a skunk cabbage dale here.